 Community involvement is at the heart of the Heritage Council’s vision for national heritage.
 Our work with local communities supports jobs, education and heritage tourism in our local areas, delivering a rich tourism experience and excellent practice in the care of our nation’s valuable heritage assets.

 Since our establishment in 1995, we have put in place heritage infrastructure and networks to enable communities participate in and take responsibility for the development and conservation of the heritage of their areas.
 Success has been achieved through working in partnership with local authorities and statutory agencies.
-The results of such projects include the Collaborative Town Centre Health Check Programme, the Heritage Officer Programme and a wide range of projects undertaken under The Heritage Management Grants Scheme.
+The results of such projects include the Collaborative Town Centre Health Check Programme, the Heritage Officer Programme and a wide range of projects undertaken under the Community Heritage Grant Scheme.

 We work with partners